Ynn/selfstar/exercises/follow-me.md

 Stop the running script.
 Use the reset environnement command in the "Script Pannel" and run your newly created script.

-<u>Question 4 - No more that n lights</u>: As you can notice, the present implementation of the follow me is switching all the lights on when a user enter a room.
+<u>Question 4 - No more than n lights</u>: As you can notice, the present implementation of the follow me is switching all the lights on when a user enter a room.
 This is obviously not energy friendly.

 Change the current implementation so that the number of light per room can be configured.